ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Lab: Content Security Policy (CSP)

- 🧪 LAB: Please try lab [csp1](https://best.openssf.org/labs/csp1.html).
+ 🧪 Lab: Please try lab [csp1](https://best.openssf.org/labs/csp1.html),
+which lets you experiment with a Content Security Policy (CSP).
 Labs are optional, but we encourage you to try them.

 ### Other HTTP Hardening Headers